julianandrews/yablocks/README.md

 Run a command and show output for each line.

-If `json` is set to `true`, the each line will be parsed as JSON and all JSON fields will be accessible from the `contents` value in the outputs.
+If `json` is set to `true`, the each line will be parsed as JSON and all JSON fields will be accessible from the `output` value in the outputs.

 #### Inputs